 If the action is serious enough, harassment by a landlord or their violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.

-- Landlord entry.
-Delaware state law states that 48 hours of written or oral notice is required from your landlord (§ 5509 (b)).
-If your landlord repeatedly violates your rights to privacy or does removes windows or doors, turns off your utilities, or changes the locks, you would be considered “constructively evicted,” as described above.
+- Landlord Entry.
+Delaware state law states that 48 hours of written or oral notice is required from the landlord (Delaware Code § 5509 (b)).
+If a landlord repeatedly violates the tenant’s rights to privacy or does removes windows or doors, turns off the utilities, or changes the locks, the tenant would be considered “constructively evicted,” as described above.

-- Changing the locks.
-In Delaware, a landlord cannot lockout their tenant(§ 5313).
+- Changing the Locks.
+In Delaware, a landlord cannot lockout their tenant.

 5. Domestic Violence

 Delaware provides tenants who are victims of domestic violence with special rental provisions for their protection.
-If you are confronting a domestic violence situation (this can also be stalking), and want to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.
+If a tenant is confronting a domestic violence situation (this can also be stalking), and wants to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.
 Some statutes the state of Delaware provides for victims of domestic violence include:

-- Proof of Status: Landlord is entitled to verify the claim of Domestic Violence status (§ 5316).
+- Proof of Status: Landlord is entitled to verify the claim of Domestic Violence status (Delaware Code § 5316).

-- Protection from Termination: Landlord cannot terminate a tenancy, fail to renew a tenancy, increase rent or refuse to enter into a rental agreement with a victim of domestic violence and the tenant has sought assistance from any court, police, or service program (§ 5316 (a)).
+- Protection from Termination: Landlord cannot terminate a tenancy, fail to renew a tenancy, increase rent or refuse to enter into a rental agreement with a victim of domestic violence and the tenant has sought assistance from any court, police, or service program.

-- Early Termination Rights: If a tenant gives a landlord at least 30 days’ written notice, and the notice so requests, the landlord shall release the tenant from the rental agreement (§ 5314(6)).
+- Early Termination Rights: If a tenant gives a landlord at least 30 days’ written notice, and the notice so requests, the landlord shall release the tenant from the rental agreement.

-Some exceptions apply which allow a landlord to terminate the lease or increase rent (§ 5316 (c)).
-A tenant who is otherwise delinquent in the payment of rent may not take advantage of the protection provided. (§ 5316 (d)).
+Some exceptions apply which allow a landlord to terminate the lease or increase rent.
+A tenant who is otherwise delinquent in the payment of rent may not take advantage of the protection provided.

 6. Senior Citizen or Health Issue